-Scientists and saildrones completed a 100-day mission from Vancouver Island to San Diego to assess fish stocks, count marine mammals, and test how unmanned surface vehicles can augment ship-based sampling.
+Scientists and saildrones completed a 100-day mission from Vancouver Island to San Diego to assess fish stocks, count marine mammals, and test how unmanned surface vehicles (USVs) can augment ship-based sampling.
 The landmark survey, which wrapped up in November, is the result of a public-private collaboration between NOAA’s Northwest and Southwest Fisheries Science Centers, NOAA’s Pacific Marine Environmental Laboratory, and Saildrone.

 “This survey was novel because it combined observations of zooplankton, fish, marine mammals, and seabirds throughout the California Current Ecosystem.
 In this way, we may be able to directly estimate the amount of fish and krill consumed by their natural predators,” said David Demer of the NOAA Southwest Fisheries Science Center, who led the survey of pelagic fishes and krill.